dotswg/dots-requirements/draft-ietf-dots-requirements.md

-several ways, but characteristics such as small message size, asynchronous, redundant message delivery and minimal connection overhead (when possible given local network policy) with a given network will tend to contribute to robustness called for in the DOTS charter.
+several ways, but characteristics such as small message size, asynchronous, redundant message delivery and minimal connection overhead (when possible given local network policy) with a given network will tend to contribute to the robustness demanded by a viable DOTS protocol.

 On the other hand, DOTS must have adequate message confidentiality, integrity and authenticity to keep the protocol from becoming another vector for the very attacks it's meant to help fight off.
-The client must be authenticated to the server, and vice versa, for DOTS to operate safely, meaning the endpoints must have a way to negotiate and agree upon the terms of protocol security.
+The DOTS client must be authenticated to the DOTS server, and vice versa, for DOTS to operate safely, meaning the endpoints must have a way to negotiate and agree upon the terms of protocol security.
+Attacks against the transport protocol should not offer a means of attack against the message CIA.

 The DOTS server and client must also have some common method of defining the scope of any mitigation performed by the mitigator, as well as making